-- 1.22 Regarding the overall methodological approach to assessing housing need, NPPG (paragraph 5) states that, 'there is no one methodology approach or use of a particular dataset(s) that will provide a definitive assessment of development need.
+- 1.23 Regarding the overall methodological approach to assessing housing need, NPPG (paragraph 5) states that, 'there is no one methodology approach or use of a particular dataset(s) that will provide a definitive assessment of development need.
 But the use of this standard methodology set out in this guidance is strongly recommended because it will ensure that the assessment findings are transparently prepared.
 Local planning authorities may consider departing from the methodology, but they should explain why their particular local circumstances have led them to adopt a different approach where this is the case.
-The assessment should be thorough but proportionate, building where possible on existing information sources outlined within the guidance.' - 1.23 NPPG (paragraph 14) comments that, 'establishing future need for housing is not an exact science.
+The assessment should be thorough but proportionate, building where possible on existing information sources outlined within the guidance.' - 1.24 NPPG (paragraph 14) comments that, 'establishing future need for housing is not an exact science.
 No single approach will provide a definitive answer.
 Plan makers should avoid expending significant resources on primary research (information that is collected through surveys, focus groups or interviews etc and analysed to produce a new set of findings) as this will in many cases be a disproportionate way of establishing an evidence base.
-They should instead look to rely predominantly on secondary data (eg Census, national surveys) to inform their assessment which are identified within the guidance.' - 1.24 To deliver the SHMA Update 2016, a multi-method approach was adopted, which comprised: - A review of relevant secondary data including the 2011 Census, house price data, private rental data, Housing Association CORE lettings data, CLG Statistics and Housing Register information; - A consideration of research by Edge Analytics7 regarding objectively assessed housing need; - An online survey of key stakeholders including Local Housing and Planning Authority representatives, Registered Social Landlords (RSLs), Estate Agents, Lettings Agents, Developers and Supporting People representatives; and - Interviews with estate and letting agents. - 1.25 Further information on the research methodology is presented at Appendix A.
+They should instead look to rely predominantly on secondary data (eg Census, national surveys) to inform their assessment which are identified within the guidance.' - 1.25 To deliver the SHMA Update 2017, a multi-method approach was adopted, which comprised: - A review of relevant secondary data including the 2011 Census, house price data, private rental data, Housing Association CORE lettings data, CLG Statistics and Housing Register information; - A consideration of research by Edge Analytics7 regarding objectively assessed housing need; - 1.26 The SHMA Update 2017 also considers the findings of work carried out as part of the SHMA Update 2016, namely: - An online survey of key stakeholders including Local Housing and Planning Authority representatives, Registered Social Landlords (RSLs), Estate Agents, Lettings Agents, Developers and Supporting People representatives; and - Interviews with estate and letting agents. - 1.27 Further information on the research methodology is presented at Appendix A.